What is One Young World?

 Who can be a One Young World Ambassador?

-One Young World delegates are 18-30 years old who have demonstrated leadership ability and a commitment to effecting positive change.
+One Young World delegates have demonstrated leadership ability and a commitment to effecting positive change.
 Many have already had an impact in their home countries on a range of issues, including the role of business in society, transparency in business and government, the impact of climate change, global health and hunger relief.

 At the Summit Closing Ceremony, delegates graduate as One Young World Ambassadors, joining a network of young leaders who are creating positive change around the world.